shyrlee/Shirley-Xia-Portfolio/Mental Health in Tech/README.md

 You can also take a look at our [presentation](https://github.com/shyrlee/Shirley-Xia-Portfolio/blob/0d0b984012399543f2d38f3fe65ad11b35984414/Mental%20Health%20in%20Tech/Mental%20Health%20In%20Tech%20Presentation.pdf) if you would like!

 **Conclusion:** After analyzing our data, we found that the factors that influence attitudes toward mental health include gender, age, geographical location, and employer benefits and resources.
-People are more receptive and open-minded to topics that they are exposed to, thus prompting mental health in the workplace is an essential component for creating a supportive and healthy work environment.
+People are more receptive and open-minded to topics that they are exposed to, thus prompting mental health as an essential component of a healthy work environment.
 My team and I gathered that more mental health workshops are needed to break the mental health stigma, especially for men.
 In addition to workshops, creating safe spaces for employees to express and share their emotions where they can find their community within the workplace is also important for a positive and productive environment.

 **Skillset:**